fqfr/veeam-proxmox-workaround/README.md

 ### 🛠️ Usage

-Simply copy the script to the hypervisor you are restoring to and execute the loop:
+Simply copy the script to the hypervisor you are restoring to and execute the loop.
+Veeam will use the next available VMID (e.g. 102):

 ```bash
 wget https://raw.githubusercontent.com/fqfr/veeam-proxmox-workaround/refs/heads/main/wait-and-pin-machine.sh -O /usr/local/sbin/wait-and-pin-machine.sh